 Understanding what your visitors plan to do as a result of their visit is one of the most crucial elements.
 A qualified lead should be committed to take a pre-determined action that the sales team has defined as a step in the company’s sales cycle.
 A well-established definition of a qualified lead will provide a strong metric regarding actual sales opportunities.

 There are many metrics that are important to exhibit and event managers.
 As far as Return on Investment (ROI) is concerned, determining who came, the persuasiveness of their experience and their intent to act provide the clearest measures of effectiveness.
+To learn more about ROI, particularly on trade shows, contact us today.

 *Net Promoter Score – The Net Promoter Score is an index ranging from -100 to 100 that measures the willingness of customers to recommend a company’s products or services to others.
 It is used as a proxy for gauging the customer’s overall satisfaction with a company’s product or service and the customer’s loyalty to the brand.